Best Online Master’s Degrees in: Engineering Physics

 In addition to the graduate training students will receive in engineering physics courses, students will likely gain research and design experience through projects concerning the application of physics to solve scientific and technological problems.
 They may also have the opportunity to conduct independent research and the option to complete a thesis for credit.

 Students graduate with the knowledge and skills necessary to apply the principles and practices of physics to solve engineering problems.
 They are typically prepared to obtain industrial and research positions, including those in industry, government, military, and private research and development.
 They can work in various areas of physics engineering like nano- and micro-device engineering, nuclear engineering and energy systems, metrology, photonics, and mechatronics.
 A master’s degree in engineering physics program is also excellent preparation for doctoral study in various technical fields.

 According to the U.S. Bureau of Labor Statistics (BLS), the employment of physicists is expected to increase by 14% from 2010 to 2020.
 Growth is particularly expected in applied research in private industry, especially in the areas of information, communications, and semiconductor technology.

-Physicists earned a median annual salary of $106,370 in May 2010, according to the BLS.
+Physicists earned a median annual salary of $106,370, according to the BLS.
 That same year, the BLS reported the median annual salary of engineers in physics-related occupations as follows: aerospace engineers, $97,480; chemical engineers, $90,300; electrical and electronic engineers, $87,180; industrial engineers, $76,100; and nuclear engineers, $99,920.
 While these types of figures can give you an idea of the career outlook for those with a degree in engineering physics, they are not guarantees of employment or income.
 Job availability and salary often depends on a variety of factors, including location, education level, professional experience, and economic conditions.